Status of this Document

 Reference: last property definition

-A link to the last Change Set in this Entry Point for the Entity Collection.
+The Entry Point SHOULD have a last property to indicate the last Change Set in this Entry Point for the Entity Collection.
+If present, the value MUST be either:

 "last": {